enonic/app-sumome/readme.md

 * Add this app to your XP site.
 * Edit the *site content* and add the SumoMe App with the "Applications" dropdown selector.
 * Add the SumoMe ID to the app configuration.
+* Select "head" or "body" mode for injecting the embed code.

 That's all you need.
 The html source code will now get the SumoMe script added to it's head.